louis-e/NANO-SAT-01/README.md

 # NANO-SAT-01

-IMPORTANT: This is only a model, of course it does not act like a real satellite and it won't work in space (I don't believe you will bring him up there anyway).
+IMPORTANT: This is only a model, of course it does not act like a real satellite and it won't work in space (I don't believe you will bring it up there anyway).